FlyoverWorks/forecasts-api-docs/source/includes/_scores.md

 period_started_at | date | The start date of the time period being scored period_ended_at | date | The end date of the time period being scored ordinal_scoring_enabled | boolean | Ordinal scoring can be enabled for questions where certain answers are "closer" to being correct than others (e.g. when the answers are buckets of numbers).
-This flag indicates whether ordinal scoring was enabled for this score. use_price | boolean | A true value indicates that the stock price was used to generate this score (only applicable to prediction markets) scoring_strategy_id | integer | A scoring strategy defines a set of settings used for scoring forecasts.
+This flag indicates whether ordinal scoring was enabled for this score. scoring_strategy_id | integer | A scoring strategy defines a set of settings used for scoring forecasts.
 This indicates the id of the strategy used to generate this score relative_brier_score | float | The relative brier score median_brier_score_for_relative | float | The median brier score for all forecasters in this answer+period combination, which is used to compute a relative brier score